 We tend to believe we can “just push through it”.

 However, when you begin to feel pain in one area on every run or when you are not running, it’s time to press pause.
 A couple missed runs are better than months of missed runs.

 Consistency is the fastest way to break the 2 hour mark and you can’t do that from the couch.

-👉Learn the difference between discomfort and pain>>
+👉Learn the difference between runner’s pain and discomfort>>

 Other ways to connect with Amanda